gordon-rennie/refined-article/article.md

 (The full selection can be found in [the documentation](https://github.com/fthomas/refined))

-From this rich set of predicates, some of which operate on or combine other predicates, we can express very diverse constraints.
+From this rich set of predicates we can express very diverse constraints.
 Let's revisit our `username` example:

 ```scala
 import eu.timepit.refined.api.{Refined, RefinedTypeOps}